Free Shipping on orders over $500. *Australia Only

 Treasures in your change – the $1 coin!

 Unlike some of Australia’s lower denomination coinage, the $1 coin represents fertile ground for those seeking treasures in their change.
 Indeed, as you are about to discover, the number of $1 coins you should keep an eye out for is, well, eye-watering!
-Low-mintage issues, not-issued-for-circulation types, commemoratives, Varieties, Errors…the list is virtually endless!
+Low-mintage issues, not-issued-for-circulation types, commemoratives, Varieties, Errors…the list of $1 coins worth real money is virtually endless!

 The lowest mintage circulating $1 coin is shrouded in mystery.
 Indeed, most collectors will tell you it doesn’t even exist!